 - 1 tablespoon apple cider vinegar

-- Make the glaze by combining the brown sugar, dijon, and vinegar in a small bowl.
+- Make the glaze by combining the brown sugar, dijon, and apple cider vinegar in a small bowl.
 Pour over the ham.
-Cook ham at low heat for 5-7 hours or until thermometer reads 140 degrees.
+Cook ham at low heat for 3-5 hours or until thermometer reads 140 degrees.
 Let the ham rest for 10 minutes before slicing.
 Pour on glaze from the slow cooker.